ABRAHAM-AH/MeXEE-402_MEXE-4101_GROUP-3_Midterm-Examination/README.md

   ➤ _**Lookup Functions**_

-  📄Lookup functions are used to search for specific values in a data set.
+  🔍Lookup functions are used to search for specific values in a data set.
 They can be used to search for values within tables, arrays, or lists and return related information or values based on the search criteria.

 ## Authors
 🤓 **Angela Heizel Abraham**